-Supervisor Tony R. Buffington (R-Blue Ridge) has proposed that the Loudoun Country government help with the cost of setting up conservation easements, lowering the cost to private landowners to protect their land from development.
+Supervisor Tony R. Buffington (R-Blue Ridge) has proposed that the county help with the cost of setting up conservation easements, lowering the cost to private landowners to protect their land from development.

-Buffington said, “we have to do better on conservation easements.”
+“We have to do better on conservation easements,” Buffington said.

 Conservation easements are agreements between landowners and the government or a nonprofit to permanently limit development and subdivision on a property.
 That agreement is recorded with county land records, meaning the agreement follows the property’s deed.
 According to the county’s website, there are more than 65,000 acres of land protected by conservation easements in Loudoun.